 My biggest hope for this blog is for every reader, regardless of their food sensitivities, allergies, and other dietary needs, to be able to find a selection of recipes that they can not only safely eat, but also genuinely enjoy.
-While creating recipes, I try to be mindful of common food allergens I might be using and if it’s possible to use a substitute.
-By keeping all of these recipes paleo-friendly, they are not only gluten free but also free from many common allergens such as dairy, wheat, soy, and peanuts.
-From there, I start thinking about additional allergens such as nuts and eggs as well as other dietary needs like vegan or low carb.
-While I can’t make a single recipe to please everybody, I can provide a variety of recipes to choose from based on a reader’s particular needs.
+While creating recipes, I try to be mindful of common food allergens I might be using and if it's possible to use a substitute.
+All of these recipes are gluten free and usually free from many common allergens such as dairy, soy, and peanuts.
+From there, I start thinking about additional allergens such as nuts and eggs as well as other dietary needs like paleo, vegan, or low carb.
+While I can't make a single recipe to please everybody, I can provide a variety of recipes to choose from based on a reader's particular needs.

 If you ever see me use an unfamiliar ingredient that isn't listed here, feel free to ask me about it and I'll be happy to explain.
 You can either use my contact form or send me an email at Meagan@eatsomethingdelicious.com.

 As with any recipe, double check all ingredients to ensure they are free from all your food allergens and sensitivities.
 I've tried to be as helpful as possible in my descriptions below but with variations between brands, companies changing their processes and recipes, and even product recalls, you should not assume that any of the products and ingredients I've listed below are free from any allergens until you've double checked for yourself.
 Usually, a product manufacturer can be very helpful answering your questions about potential allergens in their products.